Decoding Zero-Confirmation Transactions

 How does Bitcoin mitigate double-spend risks in zero-confirmations?

-Bitcoin mitigates zero-confirmation double-spend risk primarily through a network-wide 'first-seen' convention, where nodes reject a second, conflicting transaction, making it difficult for fraudulent spends to propagate before confirmation.
+Bitcoin mitigates double-spend risks in zero-confirmation transactions primarily through a “first-seen” policy, where network nodes reject subsequent, conflicting transactions, making it difficult for a fraudulent payment to succeed before the original is confirmed.

 More Articles